 Special Speed Zone (SSZ)

-Each of the waters shown in 0 is declared under this bylaw as a Special Speed Zone (SSZ).
+Each of the waters shown in appendix D is declared under this bylaw as a Special Speed Zone (SSZ).

 An approval to use an SSZ identified in any controls specified by the Harbourmaster under this Bylaw, is approved for all persons from the date of commencement of the Bylaw for the period in which the Bylaw remains in force except where approval is restricted or revoked under either subclause 18(3) or subclause 18(4).